 Through the years the company has also partnered with industry heavyweights including Nissan and Mercury to manufacture outboards for their own marine lines.
 Though Nissan discontinued global sales of their outboard engines in 2014, Tohatsu continues to provide parts, service and warranty support for all Nissan outboards still in the marketplace.

 The manual-start Tohatsu 20 HP 4 Stroke Outboard Motor offers unsurpassed quality and performance for boaters with its lightweight build (114 lbs for the 15″ shaft motor and 117 lbs for the 20″ shaft offering), powerful 2 cylinder SOHC (Single Overhead Cam) design, Advanced Digital CD Ignition System, tuned intake performance and a host of other premium features.

-The Tohatsu outboard comes in a sleek, light and compact design that makes it relatively easy to handle when transporting to and from your inflatable or boat.
+The Tohatsu 20 HP outboard comes in a sleek, lightweight and compact design that makes it relatively easy to handle when transporting it to and from your inflatable boat or other craft.
 Six-position tilt and trim make maneuverability in the shallows a breeze.

 The latest cross-flow induction technology helps to create the smoothest ride and operation possible, while the tuned intake system is great for efficient and quick takeoffs.
 The outboard is built to have significantly reduced induction noise to produce a much quieter and pleasant ride.